YoFirmy/next-13-new-features/README.md

 ## Suspense boundaries

 We can now use suspense boundaries to render a page on the client while still fetching data on the server, allowing for only the components that need that data to show a loading state.

+To create a suspense boundary simply import the Suspense component from react and wrap any components which use fetch.
+Then pass the component you want to render instead of the component which is loading to the fallback prop in the Suspense component.

 ## Other new bits